← Blog

 People cancel, get sick, and have their own agenda.
 Automated systems don't.
 The real case for automation is fewer humans in your critical path.

-99.99% — AWS SLA uptime — 52 minutes of permitted downtime per year
+99.99% — AWS SLA uptime: 52 minutes of permitted downtime per year

-99.99% AWS SLA uptime — 52 minutes of permitted downtime per year AWS
+99.99% AWS SLA uptime: 52 minutes of permitted downtime per year AWS

-You were already dependent before automation — on the contractor who does not pick up on Fridays, the IT department that closes tickets in three weeks, the supplier who decides your order is not worth prioritising.
 Automation does not introduce dependency; it swaps an unpredictable one for a predictable one.
 A system that runs your invoicing at midnight on the first of the month does not have a bad day, does not go on holiday, and does not decide it has a better offer.
-The people who resist automation on the grounds that it creates reliance on machines have not noticed how much reliance on other humans they are already carrying — and how little of it was ever in their control.
+The people who resist automation on the grounds that it creates reliance on machines have not noticed how much reliance on other humans they are already carrying, and how little of it was ever in their control.

 List every human in your critical path and ask which could be replaced by a system you control.
 Start with the one whose unreliability costs you the most.